Archeparchy of Polotsk–Vitebsk (Ruthenian Uniate Church): History

-Previously an Eastern Orthodox eparchy headed by a suffragan bishop of the Kiev Metropolitan in Vilnius, in 1596 the eparchy of Polotsk, entered in full communion with the Catholic Church as a Greek Catholic Church through the Union of Brest.
+Previously an Eastern Orthodox eparchy founded in 992 and headed by a suffragan bishop of the Kiev Metropolitan in Vilnius, in 1596 the eparchy of Polotsk, entered in full communion with the Catholic Church as a Greek Catholic Church through the Union of Brest.
 The eparchy was among the first that joined the union in 1596 along with eparchies of Kiev, Pinsk, Lutsk, Volodymyr and Kholm.
 Due to the Union of Brest, Belarus, the former Orthodox Church became known as the Ruthenian Uniate Church.

 To the archeparchy of Polotsk were later added the territories of the eparchy of Mstislav (also of 13th-century origin) and the 10th-century eparchies of Orsha and Vitebsk.

 Due to its proximity to Vilnius, the eparchy played a key role in the church life and many of its bishops later became the Metropolitan bishops of Kiev, a hierarch of the Ruthenian Uniate Church.
 Those include Havryil Kolenda, Kyprian Zochovskyj, Lev Zalenskyj and many others.

 In the 1800s, the archeparchy was classified by the Catholic Church as a Ruthenian jurisdiction.

-The Russian imperial government suppressed the archeparchy on 25 March 1839 at the Council of Polotsk, which has no Catholic successor.
+The Russian imperial government (re)united the archeparchy on 25 March 1839 to the Russian Orthodox Church after the Council of Polotsk.
+It has no official Catholic successor (even if a new Belarusian Greek Catholic Church was founded, the current Apostolic administrator is Sergiusz Gajek).